scharris/sqljson-query/docs/tutorial.md

 ## Database Setup

 Follow the directions in [database setup](tutorial-database-setup.md), to setup a local Postgres or MySQL database for use in this tutorial.
-The database should be listening with the connect information properties at `db/jdbc.props`.
+After you've completed the database setup, the database should be listening for connections with the connection information properties as provided in file `db/jdbc.props`.

 ## Generate Database Metadata

-Now that the database is created and SQL/JSON-Query installed, we can generate our database metadata via the following command:
+Now that the database is created and SQL/JSON-Query is installed, we can generate our database metadata via the following command:

 For Postgres: